awslabs/mlspace/frontend/docs/user-guide/labeling-jobs.md

 In the Task type section, provide the following information:

-- Task category – Use the drop down menu to select Image or Text.
+- Task category – Use the drop down menu to select Image, Text, or Custom.
 Ground Truth will use all images found in the S3 manifest for input datasets as input for your labeling job.
 - Task selection – Select one of the tiles to use the supported task types.

 Choose Next to move on to configuring your labeling job.